RubixML/ML/docs/choosing-an-estimator.md

 use Rubix\ML\BootstrapAggregator;
 use Rubix\ML\Regressors\RegressionTree;

-// Import dataset

 $estimator = new BootstrapAggregator(new RegressionTree(4), 1000);

 $estimator->train($dataset);
 ```

 ## No Free Lunch Theorem
 At some point you may ask yourself "Why do we need so many different learning algorithms?"
-The answer to that question can be understood by the *No Free Lunch* (NFL) theorem which states that, when averaged over the space of *all* possible problems, no learner performs any better than the next.
+The answer to that question can be understood by the [No Free Lunch Theorem](https://en.wikipedia.org/wiki/No_free_lunch_theorem) which states that, when averaged over the space of *all* possible problems, no learner performs any better than the next.
 Perhaps a more useful way of stating NFL is that certain learners perform better at certain tasks and worse in others.
 This is explained by the fact that all learning algorithms have some prior knowledge inherent in them whether it be via the choice of hyper-parameters or the design of the algorithm itself.
 Another consequence of No Free Lunch is that there exists no single estimator that performs better for all problems.